 Focusing on employee morale and safety

-Health and safety of employees was a foremost priority of the Bank, during the year, and the Bank adopted an array of measures to safeguard its staff from the risk of cross infection (Please refer to section on continuing operations while limiting exposure on page 59 for detailed information).
+Health and safety of employees was a foremost priority of the Bank, during the year, and the Bank adopted an array of measures to safeguard its staff from the risk of cross infection (Please refer to section on continuing operations while limiting exposure for detailed information).
 The Bank continued to emphasise clear communication and flexibility to ensure the safety of all employees.
 Whilst the senior leadership took a hands-on approach, regularly communicating with staff, being personally available, and promoting a culture of openness and honesty about the situation, the Business Heads stayed in constant touch with their teams through formal and informal communications channels.
 A flexible approach was adopted taking into consideration different family situations and health conditions of the Bank’s diverse, multigenerational workforce.
 Every effort was made to accommodate employee preferences in working environment in both location and hours.

 The Bank believes that upholding recognised standards and principles for labour practices, human rights and occupational health and safety is essential to remain productive.
 Especially in a challenging context, it was important to prevent burnout and exhaustion and bolster morale, and provide employees with an environment where they could flourish and drive the success of the Bank.
 Even through the difficult circumstances, camaraderie and team spirit of the staff remained strong and their productivity remained high and consistent.